THANKS FOR LISTENING WORLD!

 Correct.

-So Robin Williams had to re -loop all of his dialogue twice because test audience could not understand what he was saying.
+So Robin Williams had to re-loop all of his dialogue twice because test audiences could not understand what he was saying.
 Robin was having trouble speaking the lines because of Popeye's unique cadence and with a pipe in his mouth during filming.
-Also, many of the diner toughs were dubbed in post -production because most of them were Maltese.
-It did not speak English very well.
-And as Jason mentioned, there is some very major heavy dubbing and.
+Also, many of the diner toughs were dubbed in post-production because most of them were Maltese.
+They did not speak English very well.
+And as Jason mentioned, there is some very major heavy dubbing and looping in this film and it is hard to listen to if you're doing it on headphones or whatnot.
+I didn't think it was too bad listening to on TV with the regular volume, but I think because I had the close caption on, I was paying more attention to that than listening to it.
+It could have been worse, but it's not too bad.
+Yeah.

 Right.

 It's tough.
 Yeah.
 It's tough.
 You hear it more when you are listening with headphones on.
 It's clear where the ADR and dubbing is.
-Also, I'm glad you said Maltese because for some reason I called the people of Malta Maltans earlier.
+Also, I'm glad you said Maltese because for some reason I called the people of Malta, Maltans earlier.
 So forgive me Malta and the lovely people of Malta, the Maltese.
 Just wanted to clarify.

-that was going to be an additional thought.
+That was going to be an additional thought.
 Absolutely.
 Absolutely.
-Yeah, we actually didn't we won a short film competition back in.
-We OK for both over cards in 2010, and then I'm assuming was it Desolate Road after that 2012 excellent.
+Yeah, didn't we win a short film competition back in...
+Okay for both 'Over Cards' in 2010, and then I'm assuming was it 'Desolate Road' after that in 2012.
+Excellent.

-We've won twice over there.
+Yes, We've won twice over there.

 I don't know how they would have worked that character into the movie.